 Private education loans are not eligible for consolidation, but for some Direct Consolidation Loan repayment plans, the total amount of your education loan debt—including any private education loans—determines how long you have to repay your Direct Consolidation Loan.

-When can I consolidate my loans?
+When can I consolidate my federal education loans?

 Generally, you are eligible to consolidate after you graduate, leave school, or drop below half-time enrollment.